Understanding Common and Limited Common Elements in Florida Condominiums

 Association bylaws

-These documents specify exactly which parts of the property are common, limited common, or privately owned.
-Never assume; read the docs before buying or making renovations.
+These documents specify which parts of the property are common, limited common, or privately owned.
+Always read the documentation carefully before buying or making renovations.
+Don't make assumptions based on appearances.

 Can Limited Common Elements Be Reassigned or Modified?

-It requires amendment of the declaration, which may need a vote by unit owners.
+It requires an amendment of the declaration, which may need a vote by unit owners.

 If changes affect unit boundaries or common elements, you must follow the procedures outlined in Section 718.110 or 718.113.